utat-ss/HERON-documentation/getting-started/our_toolchain.md

    peripherals that are used on the satellite.

-Since libraries typically make up most of a project, it is not convenient to store them as ".c" and ".h" files with the rest of your code.
+Since libraries typically make up most of a project, it is not convenient to store them as `.c` and `.h` files with the rest of your code.
 If you were to do that, they would need to be recompiled every time you make a small change in your main code, which would take ages.
-Instead, they are pre-compiled and stored in ".a" files, which you can see in lib-common/lib/ in the link above.
+Instead, they are pre-compiled and stored in `.a` files, which you can see in `lib-common/lib/` in the link above.
 This is why later on, once you have completed setting up the toolchain, you will not be able to compile one of the subsystem projects until after you have compiled the contents of lib-common.